 In the adoption of this Policy, a "Special Committee" consisting of three (3) outside directors was first established.
 The Special Committee received opinions from independent outside advisors and examined whether or not this Policy should be adopted.
 As a result of the examination, the Special Committee determined that the adoption of a policy was essential to prevent acquisitions that could substantially harm the Company's corporate value and the common interests of the shareholders.
-This Policy was proposed to the Independent Committee of Outside Directors, which consists of all seven (7) outside directors (please see Attachment No. 1, "Outline of the Independent Committee of Outside Directors examined whether or not it should be adopted.
-As a result of the examination, the Independent Committee of Outside Directors examined whether or not it should be adopted.
-As a result of the examination, the Independent Committee of Outside Directors examined whether or not it should be adopted.
-As a result of the examination, the Independent Committee of Outside Directors examined whether or not it should be adopted.
+This Policy was proposed to the Independent Committee of Outside Directors, which consists of all seven (7) outside directors (please see Attachment No. 1, "Outline of the Independent Committee of Outside Directors," regarding requirements for resolutions and matters to be resolved), and the Independent Committee of Outside Directors examined whether or not it should be adopted.
 As a result of the examination, the Independent Committee of Outside Directors decided that this Policy was essential and appropriate to prevent acquisitions that could substantially harm the Company's corporate value and the common interests of the shareholders, and recommended to the Board of Directors to adopt this Policy.
 The Board of Directors, after examination of this Policy, resolved to adopt it.
 Thus, this Policy has been adopted for the common interests of the shareholders by the initiative of the Independent Committee of Outside Directors.